Back to Blog

 TL;DR

 Discover how to use the connected components algorithm to unify user aliases in a single table, enabling seamless tracking and analysis across all datasets.
-User identification in data is a recurring problem for warehouse-first B2C companies.
+Treat this playbook as an implementation path for agentic analytics: design the AI data analyst workflow around trusted SQL and a trusted semantic layer so answers stay explainable, reusable, and safe for business decisions.

 Why User Identification is Complex in B2C Companies?